Bronze Plans: The Old, the New, and the Numbers

 However, bronze plans are not eligible for cost-sharing reduction (CSRs) subsidies.
-In order to use CSRs, you must first be within a certain income amount (up to 250 percent of the FPL).
+This is financial assistance to help with out-of-pocket costs.
+To use CSRs, you must first be within a certain income amount (up to 250% of the FPL).
 Then, you have to sign up for coverage with a silver (metal level) plan.

-How Much Is the Bronze Plan?
+What Is the Average Cost of a Bronze Plan?

-|Lowest-Cost Bronze Plans by State, Estimated Before and After Premium Tax Credits, in 2019|
+|Lowest-Cost Bronze Plans by State, Estimated Before and After Premium Tax Credits, in 2021|

 |State||Major City That Determined Rating||Before Premium Tax Credit||After Premium Tax Credit|

-|New York||New York City||$421||$52|
+|New York||New York City||$430||$0|

-|South Dakota||Sioux Falls||$331||$89|
+|South Dakota||Sioux Falls||$454||$0|

-|Utah||Salt Lake City||$271||$0|
+|Utah||Salt Lake City||$285||$0|

 Comparing Bronze Plans to Other Plan Categories (Metal Levels)

-- Gold plans have a high monthly premium in exchange for low out-of-pocket costs.
+- Gold plans have a higher monthly premium in exchange for lower out-of-pocket costs.
 The deductibles are usually low.
-These plans are ideal for people who regularly go to the doctor or use medical services.
+These plans are well suited for people who regularly see a physician or other medical provider.

-|Plan Type||Monthly Premium|
+|Plan Type||2021 Monthly Premium|

 |Platinum Plan||To be determined|

-Bronze HDHP with HSA options
+Bronze High-Deductible Health Plan With HSA options